-In the body of grammar rules, curly brackets enclose a non-empty sequence of Prolog goals that are executed when the grammar rule, prepared for execution, is executed. {}/1 is a functor of a grammar-body-goal {prolog_goal} (cf. Definition 3.10).
-After expansion prolog_goal is unchanged and is handled as a ordinary prolog goal according to subclause 7.7 of ISO/IEC 13211-1 Prolog.
+In the body of grammar rules, curly brackets enclose a Prolog goal that is executed when the grammar rule, prepared for execution, is executed.

+{}/1 is a functor of a grammar-body-goal {prolog\goal} (cf. Definition 3.10).
+After expansion prolog\goal is unchanged and is handled as a ordinary prolog goal according to section 7.7 of ISO/IEC 13211-1 Prolog.

-NOTE - The ISO/IEC 13211-1 Prolog standard defines, in subclause 6.3.6, a curly bracketed term as a compound term with principal functor '{}',1, whose argument may also be expressed by enclosing its argument in curly brackets.
+NOTE - The ISO/IEC 13211-1 Prolog standard defines, in section 6.3.6, a curly bracketed term as a compound term with principal functor '{}'/1, whose argument may also be expressed by enclosing its argument in curly brackets.